melodyyangaws/sql-based-etl/source/README.md

 $ pip install -r requirements.txt
 ```

-At this point you can now synthesize the CloudFormation template for this code with environment ini.
+At this point you can now synthesize the CloudFormation template to be deployed.

 ```
-$ cdk synth CreateEKSCluster -c env=develop
+$ cdk synth CreateEKSCluster --require-approval never -c env=develop

 ```